-Yangnyeom-chicken — literally 'seasoned chicken' — was invented in Daegu around 1982 by Yoon Jong-gye at his Mexicana Chicken franchise (the chain's founding outlet), as a response to plain fried chicken's dryness once it cooled.
+Yangnyeom-chicken — literally 'seasoned chicken' — was invented in Daegu around 1980 by Yoon Jong-gye at his earlier shop Gyeseong Chicken; he only launched the Mexicana Chicken brand in 1985 (its name derived from the 'spicy-sour-sweet' flavor, not from Mexico), as a response to plain fried chicken's dryness once it cooled.
 The gochujang-corn-syrup glaze masks the cool-down and travels well, which made it the first fried-chicken style suited to phone delivery.
-Mexicana and the rival Pelicana, both Daegu-born in the early 1980s, drove the format nationwide; chimaek (chicken + maekju, beer) culture followed in the 1990s.
+Mexicana (Daegu) and the rival Pelicana (founded by Yang Hee-kwon in Daejeon in 1982), both early-1980s chains, drove the format nationwide; chimaek (chicken + maekju, beer) culture followed in the 1990s.

 Pick one up: glaze comes off on your fingers, sticky and red-mahogany.
 The bite is loud — the crust shatters audibly under the sauce, then you hit hot juicy meat.
 Heat builds slowly from the gochujang, blunted by corn-syrup sweetness; vinegar resets the palate at the back.
 The pickled radish cube cracks cold and acid against it.
 A yangnyeom that's gone soft in the glaze means too long between toss and serve — cart-style demands the second-fry crust still audible after the sauce hits.